Skip to main content

 What It Detects

 The company-followers signal tracks changes in a company’s follower count on LinkedIn and other social platforms.
 It measures both absolute growth and growth velocity.
 A company that gains 500 followers in a week is interesting.
-A company that normally gains 20 followers per week and suddenly gains 500 is remarkable.
+A company that normally gains 20 followers per week and suddenly gains 500 is worth acting on immediately.

-Follower growth is one of the most reliable early indicators of market momentum.
-It precedes revenue growth, hiring surges, and media coverage.
-People follow companies they are interested in, whether as potential customers, future employees, or investors.
+Follower growth is one of the more reliable early indicators of market momentum.
+It tends to precede revenue growth, hiring surges, and media coverage.
+People follow companies they’re interested in, whether as potential customers, future employees, or investors.
 A spike in follower growth means a spike in market attention.

 When to Use It